 Chapter VIII - Is The Bible Our Ultimate And Final Authority - Or Not?

-Doesn't it bother us that almost everything we associate with "church" has no basis in the New Testament.
 Don't we care that we have seriously departed from the teaching and pattern of the Scriptures.
-Or is the simple answer that, in spite of all claims to the contrary, we do not take the New Testament seriously, preferring to allow tradition or the "we have always done it this way" concept to overrule what the Bible shows by example.
-The High Cost of The "Priesthood"..
-HERE
+Or is the simple answer that, in spite of all claims to the contrary, we do not take the New Testament seriously, preferring to allow tradition (we have always done it this way) to overrule what the Bible shows by example.

-Perhaps, a good starting point to show just how quickly the church deviated from its roots are the first four of the seven Ecumenical councils -, the first two of which are held in great esteem, even by modern day evangelicals.
-(I specify the first four because they are the only ones I have looked into.
-If they are any indication of what the others were like, then all seven were rotten to the core).
+Perhaps a good starting point to show just how far and how early the church had deviated from its roots are the first three of the seven Ecumenical councils held by the early church, the first two of which are held in great esteem, even by modern day evangelicals

 Steve Atkerson.
 Worship at All Times, But Meet Primarily to Edify. http://www.ntrf.org/articles/article_detail.php?PRKey=4